What Is The Difference Between A Kayak And A Canoe?

 • The more advanced kayaking techniques take a while to master

-• Kayaking is more exhausting on your body
+• Kayaking is more exhausting for your body

 • Learning in calm water doesn't always translate to learning in whitewater or the sea